-- 1. PMP Agency Submittal Checklist (See Appendix A)
+- 1. PMP Agency Submittal Template (See Appendix A)

-- 2. PMP certification (see Appendix B)
+- 2. PMP certification (see Page A-5)

-- 3. QA/QC plan (see Appendix C Model QA/QC Plan)
+- 3. QA/QC plan (see Pages A-17 A-21)

-- 4. Pavement management data files in a form useable by OCTA (see Section 2.8)
+- 4. Pavement management data files in a form useable by OCTA (see Page 2-7)

 - 5. PMP "hard copies" which include the following:

 - a.
-Average (weighted by area) PCI for:
+Average (weighted by area) PCI as of June 30 of the submittal year for:

-- Entire pavement network
+- i.
+Entire pavement network

 - ii.
 MPAH roadways

 - iii.
 Local streets

 - b.
-Projected PCI under existing funding levels over the next seven years for:
+Projected PCI under existing funding levels, by year, over the next seven years for:

-- .
+- i.
 Entire pavement network

 - ii.
 MPAH roadways

 - iii.
 Local streets

 - c.
 Seven-year plan for road maintenance and rehabilitation based on current and projected budget, identifying street sections selected for treatment.
 Specific data to be submitted are:

 - i.
 Street name

 - ii.
 Limits of work

 - iii.
 Lengths, widths

 - iv.
 Pavement areas

 - 1. Each street

-- Total area for local streets.
+- 2. Total area for local streets

 - 3. Total area for MPAH roadways

 - 4. Total area for entire public streets network

 - v.
 Functional classification (i.e. MPAH or local street)

 - vi.
 PCI and most recent date of inspection

 - vii.
 Type of treatment

 - viii.
 Cost of treatment

 - ix.
 Year of treatment

 - d.
 Alternative funding levels required to:

-- Maintain existing average network PCI
+- i.
+Maintain existing average network PCI

 - ii.
 To improve average network PCI

 - e.
 Backlog by year of unfunded pavement rehabilitation, restoration, and reconstruction needs.

 - f.
 Centerline mileage for MPAH, local streets, and total network.

 - g.
 Percentage of total network in each of the five condition categories based on centerline miles.

 - 6. In order to be eligible for the local match reduction of 10%, the local jurisdiction must either:

-- a.
 Show measurable improvement of paved road conditions during the previous reporting period defined as an overall weighted (by area) average system improvement of one PCI point with no reduction in the overall weighted (by area) average PCI in the MPAH or local street categories;

-or -
+or